AmbiqAI/heartkit/docs/index.md

 ## <span class="sk-h2-span">[Guides](./guides/index.md)</span>

 Checkout the [Guides](./guides/index.md) to see detailed examples and tutorials on how to use HeartKit for a variety of tasks.
 The guides provide step-by-step instructions on how to train, evaluate, and deploy models for a given task.
 In addition, the guides provide insights into the design choices and performance metrics for the models.
-The guides are designed to help you get up and running quickly and to provide a deeper understanding of the models and tasks available in HeartKit.
+The guides are designed to help you get up and running quickly and to provide a deeper understanding of the capabilities provided by HeartKit.

 ---